Words are wonderful constructs. They allow us to swap and communicate our thoughts either verbally, in song or by the written (or typed) word.

 Each year the Concise Oxford English Dictionary brings in a set of new words – and gets rid of some others.
 Just last month the rather trivial ‘mankini’ as popularised by Borat made it in, as did the ‘retweet’.
 Perhaps it is time both scholars and speakers of the dynamic and rich language we call English under-took a more comprehensive over-haul.

-After all, you don’t over-took or under-haul anything, do you?
+After all, you don’t under-haul anything, do you?